 Harassment because of age

-People of all ages study and work at the University of Essex and that means there is a wide variety of experiences and this adds great value to our community.
+People of all ages study and work at the University of East London and that means there is a wide variety of experiences and this adds great value to our community.
 No-one should be harassed or discriminated against because of the age they are.

 Here are some (but not all) examples of harassment because of age: